-White House Says Agencies Addressing Rogue Social Media Posts
+White House Says Agencies Addressing Rogue Social-Media Posts

 It was soon retweeted by employees at the National Park Service, a branch of the Interior Department.

-As the inaugural festivities continued into Friday night, Interior Department officials reportedly warned employees to curb their social media usage, at least through the weekend.
+As the inaugural festivities continued into Friday night, Interior Department officials reportedly warned employees to curb their social-media usage, at least through the weekend.

 The rogue tweets followed shortly thereafter.